 There are a lot of software apps available for different aspects of accounts and productivity, and time management is no different.
 Here we'll feature a selection of additional platforms worth considering as well as those above:

 Clockify is a simple time tracker and timesheet app for teams that has the distinction of also being free.
 While that usually means a trade-off in terms of features, Clockify manages to retain essential functionality.
 Aside from a time tracker and timesheets, it also provides the ability to set up and manage projects and teams, as well as a dashboard to provide an overview of projects as well as analytics based on use.

-FocusBooster is another paid app that offers simple time tracking as well as a to-do list and productivity reports.
-However, it takes a more unique approach in encouraging work in small bursts with breaks inbetween so that you can balance work with life and play.
-There's a free tier available, but even paid pricing remains relatively cheap from $2.99 to $4.99 per month, depending on the number of features required.
+FocusBooster is another paid time management app that offers simple time tracking as well as a to-do list and productivity reports.
+However, it takes a more unique approach in encouraging work in small bursts with breaks in between so that you can balance work with life and play.
+There's a free tier available, but even paid pricing remains relatively cheap depending on the number of features required.

 Tick offers a more advanced time tracking solution for specifically working with teams, and offers mobile apps for use with Android and iOS as well as for desktop PCs.
 At its core is a time track which allows managers to then track budgets and profitability.
 Tick can also be integrated with other productivity software such as Basecamp.